catniplab/vlgp/README.md

 The code is written in Python 3.5.
 It needs further testing and is subject to change.

+## Changes
+* New fit function that requires only observation and the number of latent, and return a single dict containing all results, e.g. result = fit(y=y, dyn_ndim=2).
+* Changes to default options

 ## Usage

 To get started, see the examples in notebook: ./tutorial.ipynb.